How to Read MEP Drawings

 Understand mechanical, electrical, and plumbing drawings for better coordination

 MEP drawings show the systems that make a building work: HVAC, electrical power and lighting, plumbing, and fire protection.
-These systems occupy the same spaces and require careful coordination.
+These systems occupy the same spaces and require careful coordination with structural drawings to avoid clashes.
 Here's how to read them.

 Step 1: Know the Sheet Designations